Trollmann82/MagicStats/README.md

 # MagicStats
 Mining Statistics made simple

+This currently only works for Gincoin on a few predefined pools (or solo mining!).
+In the near plans are to rework this to work with a lot more coins and pools by customizable settings.

 MagicStats requires Python 3.6 or newer to work.
 For Linux installation, this will work:

 <code>sudo add-apt-repository ppa:deadsnakes/ppa/</code>